 Verdict

-Wealthfront offers a solution to a big problem for many investors: Avoiding tax burdens is a smart move.
-But, for others who already have a tax-deferred retirement account, that sort of strategy is immaterial.
+Wealthfront solves a big problem for many investors: tax loss harvesting is a smart move.
+But, that strategy is immaterial for others who already have a tax-deferred retirement account.

-Combined with some of the seemingly unresolved complaints on their track record, their limited services may not appeal to a typical investor.
-But they’re still worth checking out if you are keen to diversify your assets and minimize tax liability.
+Combined with some seemingly unresolved complaints on their track record, their limited services may not appeal to a typical investor.
+But they’re still worth checking out if you want to diversify your assets and minimize tax liability to reach your financial goals.

 7. Charles Schwab